Business electricity price comparison

 - How much electricity your business uses

-We will then search the entire market to find the best deals currently on offer, enabling you to make an informed decision on your next tariff.
-Once you let us know your preferred supplier, we’ll set up your new contract so you can start saving as soon as possible.
+Bionic will then search from a panel of trusted suppliers to find the best deals currently on offer, enabling you to make an informed decision on your next tariff.
+Once you let them know your preferred supplier, they’ll set up your new contract so you can start saving as soon as possible.

-It’s worth noting that you won’t be able to agree on a new deal until your current one enters its ‘renewal window’ – for more information, check out How to switch business gas and electricity.
+It’s worth noting that you won’t be able to agree on a new deal until your current one enters its ‘renewal window’ – for more information, check out How to switch business gas and electricity/.
+And your new contract won't start until your current one ends.

 Why switch business electricity suppliers with MoneySuperMarket?